 The work experience portion of LinkedIn should not list duties and responsibilities, but rather accomplishments and experiences that show promise and ability.
-Even students or recent graduates can create a powerful LinkedIn profile if they list club affiliations, academic achievements, internships and volunteer work.
-Employers don’t care if you have had paid internship or unpaid internships, it is the experience that matters.
+Even students or recent graduates can create a powerful LinkedIn profile if they list club affiliations, academic achievements, internships, and volunteer work.
+Employers don’t care if you have had paid internships or unpaid internships, it is the experience that matters.
 In addition, references provided by lecturers/professors at your university can add more credibility to a profile.

 If you worked with Mrs. Smith at a charity shop, you might remind her that the two of you worked together and tell her something memorable you did.
 This gives her a very specific memory to attach a more detailed and compelling reference to.
-Detailed references that are specific rather than general create a more tangible credibility.
+Detailed references that are specific rather than general create more tangible credibility.
 Companies that are looking for people with a specific skill set get a better feel for you and what you can do when references are specific and detailed.